Agusschajris/SinapsIA/README.md

 # SinapsIA
-Estamos desarrollando una página web dirigida a neurólogos especializados en epilepsia para facilitar su trabajo.
-En ella pueden tener resgistro de sus pacientes y además tiene una IA que integrada que detecta manifestaciones de epilepsia en electroencefalogramas.
+We are developing a website aimed at neurologists specialized in epilepsy to make their work easier.
+On this site, they can keep records of their patients, and it also has integrated AI that detects manifestations of epilepsy in electroencephalograms.

 ### Integrantes y roles
-- Agustina Schajris Garati (**Inteligencia artificial** - dataset y modelo)
+- Agustina Schajris Garati (**Artificial Intelligence** - dataset and model)
-- Álvaro Saravia (**Inteligencia artificial** - conexión del modelo con el back)
+- Alvaro Saravia (**Artificial Intelligence** - model connection with the back-end)
-- Emma Killian (**Front-End y diseño**)
+- Emma Killian (**Front-End and Design**)
 - Jano Portnoi (**Back-End**)
+- Tomas "Blur" Spurio (**New Back-end**)

-## Inteligencia Artificial
+## Artificial Intelligence
-La IA está diseñada para analizar archivos .npy con el registro de los electroencefalogramas.
-No logramos usar un formato de entrada acorde a lo que reciben los médicos dado que la respuesta respecto a los formatos de la fundación que nos estuvo ayudando llegó en un momento que nos hacía imposible adaptar lo que ya teníamos hecho a un formato totalmente nuevo y desconocido para la entrega de proyecto final.
+The AI is designed to analyze .npy files containing electroencephalogram (EEG) recordings.
+We were unable to use an input format compatible with what the doctors receive because the response regarding the formats from the foundation that was helping us arrived at a time that made it impossible to adapt what we had already done to a completely new and unfamiliar format for the final project delivery.

 ### Dataset
-El dataset base utilizado es el [Guinea Bissau and Nigeria Epilepsy Dataset](https://www.kaggle.com/datasets/abhishekinnvonix/epilepsy-guinea-bissau-dataset), el cual fue procesado mayormente en el documento `procesamientoInicialDataset.ipynb`.
-Luego, el procesamiento continuó en el documento `X_dimensionalReduction.ipynb`, en el que PCA (análisis de componentes principales) fue aplicado y se reshapeó el dataset para el input del modelo.
-En el archivo `New data.ipynb` se comenzó a procesar nuevos datos provenientes del dataset [EEG data collected with Emotiv device in people with epilepsy and controls in Guinea-Bissau and Nigeria](https://zenodo.org/records/1252141) (solo la parte de Nigeria), sin embargo, a falta de tiempo, estos datos no se pudieron incluir en el dataset final.
-Dado el tamaño del dataset final, este no se encuentra subido a GitHub.
-Está guardado en una computadora del colegio (pesa 43GB).
+The base dataset used is the [Guinea Bissau and Nigeria Epilepsy Dataset](https://www.kaggle.com/datasets/abhishekinnvonix/epilepsy-guinea-bissau-dataset), which was mostly processed in the `procesamientoInicialDataset.ipynb` document.
+Then, the processing continued in the `X_dimensionalReduction.ipynb` document, where PCA (Principal Component Analysis) was applied, and the dataset was reshaped for the model's input.
+In the `New data.ipynb` file, new data from the dataset [EEG data collected with Emotiv device in people with epilepsy and controls in Guinea-Bissau and Nigeria](https://zenodo.org/records/1252141) (only the Nigeria part) began to be processed.
+However, due to time constraints, this data could not be included in the final dataset.
+Given the final dataset's size, it is not uploaded to GitHub.
+It is stored on a school computer and weighs 43GB.

-### Modelo
+### Model
-El modelo es una red neuronal convolucional (CNN) de clasificación binaria.
-Esta hecha a partir de un modelo base ResNet-50 que además está preentrenado, y a la salida de este agrequé capas densas para que se ajustara a mis datos y devolviera un output conveniente para nuestra tarea.
-La salida consta de una neurona y su función de activación es la función sigmoide, la cual nos permite aproximaciones con porcentajes (mientras la salida se parece más a `0`, significa que hay menos probabilidades de tener epilepsia; si la salida se parece más a `1`, hay más probabilidades de tener epilepsia).
-Tensorflow fue la herramienta principal para el desarrollo de esta red neuronal.
-El armado del modelo y su entrenamiento y evaluación se encuentran en el archivo `MODELO FINAL.ipynb`
+The model is a convolutional neural network (CNN) for binary classification.
+It is built from a pre-trained ResNet-50 base model, with additional dense layers added to tailor it to your data and produce a suitable output for your task.
+The output consists of a single neuron, and its activation function is the sigmoid function, which allows for percentage approximations (a value closer to `0` indicates a lower probability of having epilepsy, while a value closer to `1`indicates a higher probability of having epilepsy).
+TensorFlow was the primary tool used for developing this neural network.
+The model construction, training, and evaluation can be found in the `MODELO FINAL.ipynb` file.

 ![Arquitectura del modelo](https://github.com/Agusschajris/Proyecto-4to-SinapsIA/blob/main/IA/Agus/Captura%20de%20pantalla%202023-11-22%20111647.png)

-### Conexión del modelo con el back
-avaro saravia

-## Front-End y diseño

-## Back-End